 See the Exped MegaMat Duo 10

-Sitting at the top of the premium camping pad market is Exped’s MegaMat Duo 10.
+Sitting towards the top of the premium camping pad market is Exped’s MegaMat Duo 10.
 This double-wide, luxurious pad easily sleeps two, and its generous cushioning and high R-value make it a great companion for year-round adventures.
 After spending many nights on the MegaMat Duo, I’ve come away with high praise: it’s incredibly plush and comfortable, is made with high-quality materials that can withstand outdoor use and abuse, and its self-inflating design is very user-friendly.
 Below we break down the MegaMat Duo 10’s sleeping comfort, warmth and insulation, durability and build quality, weight and packed size, inflation and deflation, and more.
 To see how it stacks up, see our article on the best camping mattresses and pads.

 Comfort is a top priority for many campers, so we’ll cut straight to the chase: the Exped MegaMat Duo 10 is a true standout.
 The 3.9-inch-thick pad nicely balanced softness and support, provided ample space between my body and the ground, and the 77.6-inch length was more than sufficient for my 5’9” frame.
 I never once felt rocks or roots beneath me while sleeping, and my pillow didn’t slide off the end in the middle of the night—a common occurrence with shorter mattresses.
 I’ve spent a lot of nights on REI Co-op’s popular Camp Bed (including the old 3.5-inch-thick model), and the Exped handily outperformed it in the comfort department.
 And perhaps most telling: I even opted to sleep on the Exped over my couch when guests came to town, since it’s larger and delivers a better night's sleep.